Jan Nehera: A period of prosperity

-Expanding Abroad
+Expanding abroad

 From 1936, alongside domestic stores, foreign affiliated branches were gradually coming into existence, e.g. in Stockholm, Sweden, Oslo, Norway, and in Africa.
 Stores in northern Europe were managed by local inhabitants, while Czechoslovak employees were sent to Africa.
 In 1940, Nehera established a new factory in Trenčín which later changed to Ozeta.

 Nehera's company also exported its goods to cities with no direct representation.
-His clothes set fashion trends in such European cities as Moscow, Zürich, Vienna, Paris, and Amsterdam.
+His clothes set fashion trends in such European cities as Moscow, Zurich, Vienna, Paris, and Amsterdam.

-Public Contracts
+Public contracts

 Apart from his own sales network, Nehera also tried to obtain public contracts with important institutions.
 The business was successful in this field as well, as it was awarded a relatively extensive contract for the supply of clothes for the Czechoslovak Army.

 Emigration to Casablanca

-After WWII, Nehera faced many problems with the Nazis to whom he lost his factory, he was arrested and imprisoned.
+After World War II, Nehera faced many problems with the Nazis to whom he lost his factory, he was arrested and imprisoned.
 After the war, in 1945, his company was nationalized and became a part of the state-owned company OP Prostějov.
 Therefore, Nehera decided to emigrate to Casablanca, Morocco, where he managed to establish a smaller garment factory before his death due to kidney disease in 1958.